wotamann/vuetify-form-base/README.md

 or

-Download Project, change current directory to **../vuetify-form-base/example**  and then run
+Clone or Download the Project, change current directory to **../vuetify-form-base/example**  and then run

 `npm install`